-Our prices range from £40 to £60 per hour.
+Our prices range from £40 to £60 per session.
 Please visit our Team page for details!
-A session usually lasts one hour, although some clients book longer sessions.
+A session usually lasts 50 minutes, although some clients book longer sessions.

 Sessions are booked regularly, usually once a week or fortnightly, at a mutually agreed time.

 2. How many sessions will I need?

 The number of sessions depends on the issues you are bringing, how long you’ve been experiencing difficulties and how severely they are impacting on your functioning.
 Therapy can last several weeks or many months.
 This will be discussed on your first therapy session and regular reviews are set in place.
 Most clients average around 20 to 30 sessions.

 After your therapist takes your relevant personal information, they will discuss confidentiality and its limitations, go through a therapy assessment and sign a therapeutic contract together.

 Your therapist may ask you to fill in some outcome measures on a first session and at regular intervals thereafter, which helps them monitor how your symptoms are changing, and how much they are actually helping you.

 Most clients self-refer, but we also also take referrals from GP practices, social workers, community psychiatric nurses, health visitors and other professionals and agencies.